 Roast Level: Light

-Cocoa, jasmine, stone fruits.
+Cocoa, jasmine, stone fruits, lemongrass.
 Very complex and sweet, medium body

 Farmer: Ceferino Maca and family